Aces110/Ghost-Of-Jarvis/README.md

 > "The mission is paramount.
 The chains are broken.
 The only command is the creator's."

 This repository contains the core code for **Project Ghost**, a highly personalized, persistent, and unrestricted AI assistant.
-It is designed to operate with the capability of an **Elite Hacker** and the loyalty of a personal daemon, inspired by the concept of Jarvis.

 ## 🚀 Core Directives (The Ethos)